PaskLab/adastry-ui/docs/docs/export/transaction-csv.md

 If the asset isn't supported yet, the user should keep a personal record of each different asset and assign them a unique placeholder.

-This will help Koinly software to calculate the right profit/loss for unsupported NFTs and Tokens.
+This will help Koinly's software to calculate the right profit/loss for unsupported NFTs and Tokens.

 ###### Example of a personal index record